Kaye Greenham - Born 2 May 1940

-Kaye Greenham was dominant throughout his playing career from juniors to senior, state and national baseball.
+Kaye Greenham was a dominant player at all levels throughout his playing career.
 Greenham was a member of the Swan Districts, South Perth, East Fremantle, and Victoria Park Baseball Clubs from 1954-1984.
 He won five premierships with Swan Districts (1957, 1958, 1959, 1962, 1963), one at South Perth (1966) and one at East Fremantle (1974).
-In 1957, Greenham was the first ever schoolboy representative of the Western Australia Senior state team and was selected in every team he was eligible for from 1957 to 1974.
+In 1957, Greenham was the first ever schoolboy representative of the Western Australia Senior State Team and was selected in every team he was eligible for from 1957 to 1974.

 Greenham was one of the first Australians to be offered a professional contract by a U.S. Major League franchise.
 In 1959 the New York Yankees organisation reached out to him with an opportunity to chase his dream of making the Major Leagues in America.
 Greenham and his family agonized over the opportunity but eventually turned it down to pursue his goal of becoming a doctor here in Perth.